We Train World-Class Doctors

 Dates for the UAMS College of Medicine

-- April 15, 2021 – Applicants must narrow their acceptance offers to three medical schools.
-Applicants can hold any number of offers for wait-lists or alternate positions.
+- April 15, 2022– Applicant protocols ask applicant to narrow their acceptance offers to three.
+Applicants can hold any number of offers for wail-lists or positions for alternates.